VincentPT/xscript/README.md

  I share the desire items I want to implement in the future whenever I have a free time.
  - [ ] Call un-ordered script function.
  - [x] Support type cast operator - (Type)a.
- - [ ] Support cross platform (Linux, Mac).
-Currently, support on Windows only.
+ - [x] Support cross platform(currently, Windows and Linux are supported).
  - [ ] Support template function and structure.
  - [ ] Register constructor/destructor in script part.
  - [ ] Register dynamic function in script part.
  - [ ] Update overloading algorithm to make it more easy to use the overloading function in the script.
+ - [x] Support method calling style.

 # Feedback
  The objective of this project is sharing knowledge and contributing a litle of effort to open source community.
 As a contributor, I am happy if someone use my contribution in their products.
  So, if you have any issue, any ideal or even a greeting message you can contact me via Github issue management system or my E-mail: minhpta@outlook.com.